 What to Expect During Crown Placement

 Typically, crowns require two separate appointments for placement.
 During your first appointment, the affected tooth is prepared.
 This process involves removing a portion of the enamel to make the tooth smaller.
 Next, we take an impression of your mouth.
-This impression is sent to our dental lab, where it is used to design and fabricate your custom crown.
+This impression is sent to our Peoria dentistry lab, where it is used to design and fabricate your custom crown.
 A temporary crown is placed in the meantime.
 Once your crown is complete, it is checked for a natural fit and bite before being bonded into place.

 If you are receiving a ceramic crown, it may be possible to receive your crown in a single appointment.
 This is possible with CEREC technology.
 We take a digital impression of your mouth and use specialized software to design your crown.
 The crown is then milled in an in-house milling unit.
 Any necessary adjustments can be made on site.
 You leave the same appointment with your final crown set in place.